osygroup/Banque_Misr_DevOps_Engineer_Exercise/README.md

 This project takes into consideration the following conditions:

 - The infrastructure (running containers) and required services provisioning as well as application deployment must be automated and can be triggered with a click on a button or a command.
-- Username and password for database must be encrypted.
+- Password for database must be encrypted.
 - The database must persist the data after restarts.
 - The application can be scaled automatically to handle increased loads.
 - Changes to the application’s code must be automatically scanned/tested before they are merged to the master branch

 The application is Two-tier architecture consists of two layers: Client Tier (named "Azure-Vote-Front") and Database/Data Tier (named "Azure-Vote-Back).